Membership in the NAIJ is about taking responsibility and maintaining the professionalism of our service as judges.

 Hightlights of NAIJ accomplishments include:

-In addition, our members share in benefits offered to our parent union, IFPTE, such as mortgage assistance, dental and disability insurance, Union Plus Benefits Program and scholarships.
+Our members share in benefits offered to our parent union, IFPTE, such as mortgage assistance, dental and disability insurance, Union Plus Benefits Program and scholarships.
 For more information about IFPTE benefits, visit their website at http://www.ifpte.org/join-us/benefits/

 - Taking steps towards greater judicial independence by successfully lobbying Congress to include the definition of Immigration Judge and provide contempt authority for Immigration Judges in our governing statute